Cambusnethan: Boys' Brigade

-Cambusnethan has two active BB companies: 1st Cambusnethan, which is affiliated to the Old Parish Church, and 2nd Cambusnethan, affiliated to the North Parish Church.
+Cambusnethan has two active BB companies.

-1st and 2nd Cambusnethan has 3 sections Anchors for 5-7yr olds (Primary School Years 1-3), Juniors for 7-11yr olds (Primary School Years 4-6) and Company/Seniors for 12 to 18 (Primary School Year 7 to Secondary Year 3 for Company Section and Secondary School year 4 to 6 for Seniors).

-Boys at the BB's are trying their best to achieve the Queen's Badge.

 Local landmarks

 A well-known local landmark is '"The Bing", well known for children to slide down it in a wheely bin or a bread crate, a large loose stone hill formed by extensive mining operations, which were active in the area until the 1960s.
 Cambusnethan was a major coal mining centre at the start of the 20th century and, when it was all finished, the shafts were closed and the spoil heaps landscaped to create The Bing.

 Cambusnethan House or Priory is a few miles west of the area and is a stunning Gothic house by Scottish architect James Gillespie Graham.
 It was so named because, before Wishaw existed, Cambusnethan was the name of the whole burgh stretching from Newmains to the River Clyde.
 Today the main town sits between Cambusnethan and the River Clyde.